 - 2.1 Section 106 of the Town and Country Planning Act 1990 provides the mechanism for planning obligations to be secured from development.
-The Community Infrastructure Levy (CIL) Regulations 2010 (as amended) set out additional legislation on the use of planning obligations. - 2.2 CIL Regulation 122 states that a planning obligation may only constitute a reason for granting planning permission for the development if the obligation is: - a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development. - 2.3 Developer contributions will reflect additional or gap funding needs arising directly from the impact of the proposed development and are not intended to provide general funding or unrelated off-site infrastructure. - 2.4 The 2019 amendments3 to the CIL Regulations removed the previous restriction on pooling more than 5 planning obligations towards a single piece of infrastructure.
+The Community Infrastructure Levy (CIL) Regulations 2010 (as amended) set out additional legislation on the use of planning obligations. - 2.2 CIL Regulation 122 states that a planning obligation may only constitute a reason for granting planning permission for the development if the obligation is: - a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development. - 2.3 The 2019 amendments1 to the CIL Regulations removed the previous restriction on pooling more than 5 planning obligations towards a single piece of infrastructure.
 This means that, subject to meeting the above 3 CIL regulation tests, charging authorities can now utilise an unrestricted number of planning obligations to pay for a piece of infrastructure.
 However, financial developer contributions secured, received and spent must be published annually in an Infrastructure Funding Statement.